tlq010407/COMP2042_CW_tlq010407/README.md

 Create a 'Try Again!' button: when user click this button, they can begian a new game without enter the menu scene.
 Create a 'Back to Menu' button: when user click this button, they can back to menu scene.

-Add a 'Record' class to contain a permenent highest score.
+Create a 'Record' class to contain a permenent highest score.
+Create a 'Rank' class.